-As from 1 January 2019, the new German Packaging Act (VerpackG) will replace the current German Packaging Ordinance.
-For operators of small online shops, particularly, this will entail important questions regarding sales packaging and secondary packaging, transport packaging and packaging materials.
-But terms like mandatory participation, mandatory registration and the newly created “Central Packaging Registry” need to be clarified.
-To enable you to stay on top of these issues, we have summarized the most important information here in an easily comprehensible form.
+As from 1 January 2019, the new German Packaging Act (VerpackG) has replaced the German Packaging Ordinance.
+For operators of small online shops selling on the German market, particularly, this will entail important questions and requirements regarding sales packaging and secondary packaging, transport packaging and packaging materials.
+But terms like “mandatory participation”, “mandatory registration” and the newly created “Central Packaging Registry” (Zentrale Stelle) need to be clarified.
+To enable you to stay on top of these issues surrounding the new law, we have summarized the most important information here.

-First of all: the new German Packaging Act applies for all distributors who put packaging into commercial circulation in Germany for the first time (referred to as “manufacturers”) – i.e. both for national producers and for importers, online dealers, etc. The act contains some new regulations and duties or their modification.
+First of all: the new German Packaging Act 2019 (VerpackG) applies to all distributors who put packaging into commercial circulation on the German market for the first time (referred to as “manufacturers”) – i.e. both for national producers and for importers, online dealers, etc. The act contains some new regulations and duties or their modification.
 We will be pleased to answer the questions of relevance for you:

-If you are selling or otherwise putting into circulation goods via your online shop, you have to arrange for your sales packaging and secondary packaging to participate in a dual system.
-The latter will in return arrange for the packaging to be collected and recovered after use.
-This is why you have to arrange for your packaging to participate in a dual system (sometimes this is also called “licensing”).
-You can comply with this “duty of system participation” by registering with Der Grüne Punkt, for example.
+If you are selling or otherwise putting into circulation goods via your online shop on the German market, you have to arrange for your sales packaging and secondary packaging to participate in a dual system.
+The latter will in return arrange for the collection and the recovery of the packaging after use.
+This is why you have to register your packaging for participation in a dual system (sometimes this is also called “licensing”).
+Make sure to choose a system with legal compliance in order to meet all the packaging requirements, for example by registering with Der Grüne Punkt, the biggest and most experienced system.

-You also state the new registration number with the dual system at which you register your packaging.
+You report the new registration number you have received from the Central Packaging Register with the dual system at which you register your packaging, e.g. Der Grüne Punkt.
 “System participation” for the years as from 2019 will run under this registration number.
-Important: your packaging is also subject to mandatory participation under the currently applicable German Packaging Ordinance, of course – after all they are already being separately collected and recovered.
+Important: Already today, your packaging is subject to mandatory participation under the currently applicable German Packaging Ordinance, of course – after all they are already being separately collected and recovered.
 You haven’t registered your packaging yet?
 Then use Registration with Der Grüne Punkt, for example.

-Please note: You have to do this yourself.
+Please note: You have to do this registration yourself and cannot delegate it e.g. to a service provider.
 Because for registration under § 9 VerpackG and for submitting data reports under § 10 VerpackG, no third parties may be commissioned (see § 33 VerpackG)!

-By the time the new act comes into force at the latest, you also have to register with the new “Central Packaging Registry”– you have to do this before you dispatch anything for the first time.
+By the time the new law VerpackG comes into force at the latest, you also have to register with the new “Central Packaging Registry”– you have to do this before you dispatch anything to the German market for the first time.
 This is because you are definitely not permitted to put into circulation packaging not properly registered.
-You can apply for the requisite registration number in good time before 1 January 2019 under www.verpackungsregister.org.
+The mandatory registration applies to corporations as well as small retailers.
+You can apply for the requisite registration number under www.verpackungsregister.org.

-Nowadays, far more packaging are separately collected and recovered than are actually being reported at the dual systems.
+Nowadays, far more packagings are separately collected and recovered than are actually being reported at the dual systems.
 There are various reasons for this.
-Many companies, particularly small ones, do not know their duties under the German Packaging Ordinance and the new German Packaging Act.
-With the new rules, though, it will be easier to reconstruct which packaging have been registered (i.e. are participating in the dual system) and which haven’t.
+Many companies, particularly small ones, do not know their duties under the German Packaging Ordinance and the new German Packaging Act (VerpackG).
+With the new rules, though, it will be easier to identify which packagings have been registered (i.e. are participating in the dual system) and which haven’t.

 The advantage is this: the more packaging participate in the dual system, the wider the financial base is – which means the costs are shared among more shoulders, rendering it more affordable for a single company.
 So in the long run everybody benefits.

-The coordinating body here is the newly created Central Packaging Registry.
+All the threads come together at the newly created foundation Central Packaging Registry, because it checks compliance with the obligations on the part of online retailers as well as on the part of the dual systems.
 It is an incorporated foundation under civil law, with a remit including the following tasks:

 We’re nearly finished now.
 The systematized procedures for the Declaration of Completeness and the de-minimis limits (§11 Para.
 4 VerpackG) remain the same.
-You will be exempted from the duty to submit a Declaration of Completeness if you have put into circulation less than 80 tons of mandatory-participation packaging made of glass, less than 50 tons of paper, board or cardboard and less than 30 tons of a different material.
-Thus most companies will not have to submit a Declaration of Completeness.
+Whether you are obliged to submit a declaration of completeness depends on the quantities of packaging you put into circulation.
+You will be exempted from this duty if you have put into circulation less than 80 tons of mandatory-participation packaging made of glass, less than 50 tons of paper, board or cardboard and less than 30 tons of a different material.
+Thus, most companies will not have to submit a Declaration of Completeness.